 These days travel is affordable to more people than ever.
-Low-cost airlines have made short weekend breaks a reality for the middle-class, while cruise tourism has grown rapidly and lead to an influx of visitors to small cities (especially on the Mediterranean).
+Low-cost airlines have made short weekend breaks a reality for the middle-class.
+And cruise tourism has grown rapidly and lead to an influx of visitors to small cities – especially on the Mediterranean.

 Vacation rentals have also made travel affordable by offering rooms in world-class cities at a fraction of the cost of traditional hotels.

-Overtourism is making headlines thanks to these ever-growing numbers and the frustrated backlash from local residents in the form of protests and “Tourists Go Home” graffiti.
+Overtourism is making headlines thanks to these ever-growing numbers.
+And there’s frustrated backlash from local residents in the form of protests and “tourists go home” graffiti.

 Overtourism examples and destinations

-Media have warned against visiting cities like Venice, Dubrovnik and Barcelona, and attractions like the Taj Mahal, the Great Wall of China, Santorini and Mount Everest because of overcrowding.
+Media has warned against visiting cities like Venice, Dubrovnik and Barcelona, and attractions like the Taj Mahal, the Great Wall of China, Santorini and Mount Everest because of overcrowding.

 Though large numbers of tourists don’t necessarily cause overtourism.
 London, for example, sees millions of visitors each year but doesn’t suffer from overtourism.
-Those same numbers, however, would crush smaller cities.
+But those same numbers would crush smaller cities.

 On a single day in the summer of 2016, more than 10,000 people had tickets to visit the city’s famous city walls.
 That swell lead to threats from UNESCO who said they’d remove the city’s World Heritage Site status unless tourism was brought under control.

 In 2018, the small Croatian city saw some 1.27 million tourists throughout the year.